slamora/brackets-wiki/How-to-Use-Brackets.md

 You open Quick Edit's inline editors by pressing **Ctrl/Cmd-E** when your cursor is on certain pieces of code.
 For example:

-* In an HTML file with the cursor inside a `class` or `id` attribute (name or value) or on the tag name - Quick Edit will show you all the CSS rules in your project that match.
+* In an HTML file with the cursor inside a `class` or `id` attribute (name or value) or on the tag name - Quick Edit will show you all the CSS, SCSS and LESS rules in your project that match.
 You can edit these rules directly inline, without ever leaving the context of the HTML file.
     * When multiple rules match, navigate among them using the list on the right side (or use Alt-Up/Down).
     * To create a new CSS rule directly from the inline editor, click the **New Rule** button (or press Ctrl-Alt-N/Cmd-Opt-N).
 * In any file with a hex color or rgb/rgba/hsl/hsla color - Quick Edit opens an inline color picker for previewing and adjusting the color.
 The color picker also lists the top most-used colors from other parts of the file for quick access.